Home / Asbestos Exposure / Asbestos / World Trade Center & 9/11 / How Asbestos Released into the Air on 9/11

 The Toxic Cloud Created at Ground Zero

 The speed and power of each tower’s collapse immediately created and dispersed this noxious cloud.
-The weight of the 110-floor buildings collapsing essentially disintegrated the majority of each building’s mass into the dense dust cloud of particulates that settled on the streets and structures throughout lower Manhattan.
+The weight of the 110-floor buildings collapsing disintegrated the majority of each building’s mass into a dense dust cloud.
+This dust settled on the streets and structures throughout lower Manhattan.
 It took only 10 seconds for each tower to fall.

 Made vulnerable by the impact of the hijacked airplanes, the exterior structure of the buildings initially held.
 But after remaining upright for almost two hours, the heavy upper floors began to collapse straight down.
 To illustrate the immense weight involved, one scientific researcher noted, “The mass of the upper block in the North Tower [that collapsed onto the floors below it] was the equivalent to the mass of the Titanic.”